Skip to content

 This course introduces the student to the field of psychological trauma.
 The course will be composed of lectures, discussions, guest speakers and videos.
 It will provide the student with an understanding of the various types of traumas and treatment, trauma theory, the impact of trauma on the mind, body and spirit, and the historical development of trauma as a clinical entity.
 Students will gain an appreciation of the depth of trauma and trauma rejections in the fields of social work and psychology.
 PREREQUISITES: SW 104 OR PY 285.

-of crisis intervention and management.
+An introduction to the various types of crisis situations practitioners may encounter.
+In addition, the course will offer various techniques and provide presentations on a variety of components needed to assist the student in understanding the concepts of crisis intervention and management.
 Crisis events can occur in a variety of ways and, as practitioners, how we deal with these events can make the difference between healing and hindrance.
-Emphasis will be upon a general understanding of the
+Emphasis will be upon a general understanding of the implications of techniques to modify, manage, and cope with crisis situations.

 This course is designed to familiarize students with child abuse in its multiple forms.
 Students will have the opportunity to learn the many signs and symptoms of child maltreatment that manifest in both childhood and adulthood and will investigate